 Post Ranch Inn

-Another American hotel, located in Big Sur (California).
+Another American hotel is located in Big Sur (California).

 Complicated elements are abandoned in the design of the site.
 There is neither horizontal nor vertical scrolling and no complex animations, and an abundance of videos.
 The homepage shows the top view of the hotel—the menu items group all the necessary information.
 In the lower part of the page, one can reserve a room on the desired date.